|Ingredients||Quantity in 1 capsule|

 |Tomato extract (lycopene 10%)||75 mg|

 Beta-glucans are natural immunomodulators of the human body, the so-called polysaccharides, or substances composed of glucose polymers.
-They are found in the cell wall of fungi, yeast, seaweed, etc… They act on a weakened immune system, faster wound healing, recovery after surgery, they stimulate macrophages, have anti-inflammatory effects, provide support to the treatment of oncological diseases, lower cholesterol, maintain optimal blood sugar level.
+They are found in the cell wall of fungi, yeast, seaweed, etc… They act on a weakened immune system, faster wound healing, recovery after surgery, they stimulate macrophages and have anti-inflammatory effects.
 Another positive feature is that no interactions with other drugs are detected.
-Beta-glucans can be used for an extended period of time, without overdosing on them, however sufficient daily intake is essential, which is 100-200 mg / day.
+Beta-glucans can be used for an extended period of time, without overdosing on them, however, sufficient daily intake is essential, which is 100-200 mg/day.
 The beneficial effects of beta-glucans have a positive effect on the immune system by stimulating cells, especially macrophages, and supporting their proper functioning.
-Cells of the immune system, neutrophils, macrophages, lymphocytes or NK cells (natural killer cells), have a special so-called CR3 receptors on their surfaces, which are able to bind to beta-glucans, thus supporting their efficacy.
+Cells of the immune system, neutrophils, macrophages, lymphocytes or NK cells (natural killer cells), have special so-called CR3 receptors on their surfaces, which are able to bind to beta-glucans, thus supporting their efficacy.
 Also beta-glucans bind to the complement – a group of proteins, which are involved in the defence reaction of the organism.
-Summing up, we conclude that the regular use of beta-glucans leads to better protection of the body against viruses, parasites, bacteria, and physical and psychological stress of the body.
+Summing up, we conclude that the regular use of beta-glucans may lead to improved immunity against physical and psychological stress of the body.

 Flavonoids (blueberries and grapes)

 Flavonoids are natural substances, a variety of chemical structures, with a very extensive group of polyphenolic compounds.
-Researchers devoted their attention to them in 60-ies of the last century in the studies of Prof. Ancel Keys from the United States (Seven Countries Study), which confirmed that the incidence of myocardial infarction and mortality, caused by coronary heart disease, decreased significantly with the increased use of flavonoids in diet.
+Researchers devoted their attention to them in the 60s of the last century in the studies of Prof. Ancel Keys from the United States (Seven Countries Study), which confirmed that the incidence of myocardial infarction and mortality, caused by coronary heart disease, decreased significantly with the increased use of flavonoids in the diet.
 This fact was later confirmed in the Dutch, Japanese, Finnish, Italian studies and later the studies from other countries.
-Accordingly, flavonoids are considered as protection factors, which reduce the risk for myocardial infarction and cardiovascular disease.
-Later it turned out that they had the antitumor effect.
-Today we know that oxidative stress of the organism plays a key role in etiopathogenesis of more than 100 clinical pathologies, and the flavonoids with their antioxidant action are actually able to prevent the development of several pathophysiological processes, which are generally caused by detrimental effect of free oxygen radicals in the body.

 OPC antioxidants are also included in bioflavonoids.
-They have very antioxidant and detoxative effect.
+They have a very antioxidant and detoxing effect.
 They protect the body from free oxygen radicals.
-They are important for defence of organism, thus enhancing the function of the immune system.
-They are anti-inflammatory and antibacterial active.
-They help to prevent urinary tract infections.
+They are important for the defence of the organism, thus enhancing the function of the immune system.

-Specific antioxidant that manifests its positive effects on the eyes.
+A specific antioxidant that manifests its positive effects on the eyes.
 It is accumulated in the retina, preventing degenerative diseases of the retina and lens.
-It is one of the rare substances that absorb harmful blue light, making it one of the substances that protects eyes against the negative effects of UV radiation.
-Also, this antioxidant regulates the level of cholesterol in the body, protecting it from attack of tumour cells.
+It is one of the rare substances that absorb harmful blue light, making it one of the substances that protect eyes against the negative effects of UV radiation.